 Originally from the Chicago suburbs, Dr. Williams completed his Doctorate of Musical Arts in composition, with a cognate in orchestral conducting, at the College-Conservatory of Music at the University of Cincinnati, where he studied with Michael Fiday, Mara Helmuth, and Douglas Knehans, and served as a teaching assistant in electronic music.
-He holds a master's degree from Bowling Green State University (Ohio), and a bachelor's from the Conservatory of Music at Lawrence University (Appleton, WI).
+He holds a master's degree from Bowling Green State University (Ohio), and a bachelor's from the Conservatory of Music at Lawrence University (Appleton, Wisc).
 His other primary teachers have been Asha Srinivasan, Joanne Metcalf, Christopher Dietz, Mikel Kuehn, and Marilyn Shrude.
 He has also received instruction in festivals, masterclasses, and lessons from composers Julia Wolfe, Caroline Shaw, Nico Muhly, Bryce Dessner, David Maslanka, Libby Larsen, Evan Chambers, Stacy Garrop, Dan Visconti, and others.

 The music of Evan Williams draws from a wide range of influences, both musical and cultural.
 His work reflects inspirations from the Baroque, Romanticism, Modernism, Post-Minimalism, contemporary popular music, and everything in between.
 Williams’ music has been performed across the country and internationally in Canada, Italy, and Switzerland.
 His work has been performed by the International Contemporary Ensemble, Quince Contemporary Vocal Ensemble, Fifth House Ensemble, the Verb Ballets, and at festivals such as Fresh Inc, N_SEME, SEAMUS, Studio 300, the Electroacoustic Barn Dance, the New York City Electronic Music Festival, and the Midwest Composers Symposium.